Abdul Aziz Bari: Politics

 Aziz for the first time stood in the 2013 general election (GE13) as People's Justice Party (PKR) candidate for the Sabak Bernam parliamentary seat contesting against Mohd Fasiah Fakeh from United Malays National Organisation (UMNO) of Barisan Nasional (BN).
 He lost by 1644 votes from the 31,697 polled.

 He subsequently revived his political ambitions by joining the Democratic Action Party (DAP) in 2015.
 He stood as a candidate in the Perak state assembly seat of Tebing Tinggi in the 2018 general election (GE14).
-He won the seat against Malaysian Chinese Association (MCA)'s Khoo Boon Chuan and Pan-Malaysian Islamic Party (PAS)'s Mazlan Md Isa with a majority of 3,927 votes against the closest challenger Khoo.He retained the seat and was reelected as the Tebing Tinggi MLA with a smaller majority of only 660 votes in the 2022 Perak state election.
+He won the seat against Malaysian Chinese Association (MCA)'s Khoo Boon Chuan and Pan-Malaysian Islamic Party (PAS)'s Mazlan Md Isa with a majority of 3,927 votes against the closest challenger Khoo.
+He retained the seat and was reelected as the Tebing Tinggi MLA with a smaller majority of only 660 votes in the 2022 Perak state election.

-Aziz was appointed as the EXCO Chairman for Education, Environment, Green Technology & Information in the Pakatan Harapan (PH) new state government until its collapse due to the political crisis in 2020.
-On 9 May 2020, he was chosen as the new Opposition Leader of Perak.He relinquished the position following the return of PH to the state government of Perak on 21 November 2022 following the 2022 Perak state election.
-He was replaced with Razman Zakaria, Gunong Semanggol MLA from Perikatan Nasional (PN) that became the new state opposition coalition after the formation of the Barisan Nasional (BN) and PH state coalition government.
+Aziz was appointed the EXCO Chairman for Education, Environment, Green Technology & Information in the Pakatan Harapan (PH) new state government until its collapse due to the political crisis in 2020.
+On 9 May 2020, he was chosen as the new Opposition Leader of Perak.
+He relinquished the position following the return of PH to the state government of Perak on 21 November 2022 following the 2022 Perak state election.
+He was replaced by Razman Zakaria, Gunong Semanggol MLA from Perikatan Nasional (PN) that became the new state opposition coalition after the formation of the Barisan Nasional (BN) and PH state coalition government.